lorgan3/react-coding-test/README.md

 ## Technologies

-* **Create React app**: Used to bootstrap the project using the `typescript` template because it's easy setup and nice defaults.
+* **Create React app**: Used to bootstrap the project using the `typescript` template because of its easy setup and nice defaults.
 * **redux-toolkit (+ redux, react-redux, redux-mock-store)**: Used because it reduces boilerplate code when working with redux.
 * **react-router-dom**: Used to provide simple routing from the summary to the detail pages.